bobby060/dailyoffice/README.md

 - [ ] Multiple output formats (HTML, DOCX)
 - [ ] Week-at-a-time generation
 - [ ] Custom CSS styling for PDF output
+- [ ] Combine morning, midday, and evening prayers into a single document

 ## License

 This project is provided as-is for personal use in daily prayer and worship.

-The liturgical content is from *The Book of Common Prayer* (2019) of the Anglican Church in North America.
+The liturgical content is from *The Book of Common Prayer* (2019) of the Anglican Church in North America and should be used in accordance with their guidelines.
+Notably, this repository is not associated with the Anglican Church in North America, the Book of Common Prayer or the Daily Office 2019 website.

 ## Credits

 - API provided by [Daily Office 2019](https://www.dailyoffice2019.com)
-- Liturgical content from *The Book of Common Prayer* (2019), Anglican Church in North America
+- Liturgical content from *The Book of Common Prayer* (2019), Anglican Church in North America via that API

 ## Support